2000, Program Authorization, Services and Definitions

 Preventive Health Care – Services include, but are not limited to the following: immunizations, risk assessments, health histories and baseline physicals for early detection of disease and restoration to a previous state of health, and prevention of further deterioration and/or disability.

-Program Income – Monies collected directly by the contractor/provider for services provided under the grant award.
+Program Income – Money collected directly by the grantee or provider for services provided under the grant award.

 Provider – An individual clinician or group of clinicians who provide services.